code-423n4/2023-10-badger/README.md

 ```
 - If you have a public code repo, please share it here:  https://github.com/ebtc-protocol/ebtc
-- How many contracts are in scope?:   24
+- How many contracts are in scope?:   41
-- Total SLoC for these contracts?:  5252
+- Total SLoC for these contracts?:  5805
-- How many external imports are there?: 3
-- How many separate interfaces and struct definitions are there for the contracts within scope?:  13
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  17 Interfaces, 16 Structs
 - Does most of your code generally use composition or inheritance?:   Inheritance
-- How many external calls?: 0
+- How many external calls?: 6 seperate calls (to stETH token and Chainlink)
-- What is the overall line coverage percentage provided by your tests?: 80
+- What is the overall line coverage percentage provided by your tests?: 99%
 - Is this an upgrade of an existing system?:  False
 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): ERC-20
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  False
 - Please describe required context:   n/a
-- Does it use an oracle?:  Chainlink
+- Does it use an oracle?:  Chainlink with potential to connect an arbitrary backup oracle.
-- Describe any novel or unique curve logic or mathematical models your code uses:  no
+- Describe any novel or unique curve logic or mathematical models your code uses:  No
 - Is this either a fork of or an alternate implementation of another project?:  Liquity
-- Does it use a side-chain?: no
+- Does it use a side-chain?: No
-- Describe any specific areas you would like addressed: accounting / accrural math
+- Describe any specific areas you would like addressed: Accounting / yield accrural math
 ```

 # Tests